neicnordic/neic.no/tryggve/blog/2018-09-21-sda-status.md

 Among other things, integration with REMS was discussed during that meeting.

 ## Things in progress and upcoming plans
-1. Further integration with CentralEGA: technical efforts related to implementing functionalities of interchanging data between LocalEGA and CentralEGA setups.
+1. **Further integration with CentralEGA**: technical efforts related to implementing functionalities of interchanging data between LocalEGA and CentralEGA setups.
-2. Integrating Crypt4GH into Data Out: EBI’s Data Out solution doesn’t support Crypt4GH at the moment, so there’s an active development of including it to that framework.
+2. **Integrating Crypt4GH into Data Out**: EBI’s Data Out solution doesn’t support Crypt4GH at the moment, so there’s an active development of including it to that framework.
-3. Combining Data In and Data Out parts into a single solution: LocalEGA does not exist either as Data In or Data Out separately - LocalEGA is a combination of both, so we are performing rapid steps towards merging both parts in a fully-functioning system.
+3. **Combining Data In and Data Out parts into a single solution**: LocalEGA does not exist either as Data In or Data Out separately - LocalEGA is a combination of both, so we are performing rapid steps towards merging both parts in a fully-functioning system.
-4. Addressing local infrastructural specifics: As was mentioned above, local infrastructures impose some restrictions to the deployments and architecture in general, so in order to address those specific aspects we are developing some complimentary solutions.
+4. **Addressing local infrastructural specifics**: As was mentioned above, local infrastructures impose some restrictions to the deployments and architecture in general, so in order to address those specific aspects we are developing some complimentary solutions.